Helleborus orientalis

-Helleborus orientalis, the Lenten rose, is a perennial flowering plant and species of hellebore in the buttercup family, Ranunculaceae, native to Greece and Turkey.
+Helleborus orientalis, or the Lenten rose, is a perennial flowering plant and species of hellebore in the buttercup family, Ranunculaceae, native to Greece and Turkey.

 Description

 This perennial reaches 28–45 cm tall, with glossy green palmate leaves composed of 7–9 leaflets with serrated leaf margins.
 Leathery in texture, the leaves are evergreen.
 The cup-shaped pendent flowers appear in late winter and spring, arising in groups of 1–4 on the ends of thick stems rising above the foliage.
 They have yellow stamens.
 All parts of the Lenten rose are poisonous.
 Sap coming into contact with the skin may cause temporary irritation, while ingestion of large quantities can cause burning of mouth and throat, vomiting, abdominal cramping, and diarrhea.

 Taxonomy

 Jean-Baptiste Lamarck described the species in 1789, giving it its current name of Helleborus orientalis ("Hellébore du Levant").
 Within the genus Helleborus, it has been classified in the section Helleborastrum, and is closely related to the other eight species in the section.
 These species are all highly variable and hybridise with each other freely.

 The Latin species name orientalis means "eastern".
 The common name "Lenten" refers to the period of Lent.